deniseaudio/audio-backend/README.md

 ## Running the server with Docker

+**Note**: if you want to host in production inside a DigitalOcean Droplet, I like to use [this guide](https://flaviocopes.com/how-to-self-host-plausible-analytics/) to setup a basic Docker-based Droplet with Nginx & Let's Encrypt SSL.
+Make sure to adjust specific parts of the guide and skip everything related to `docker-compose` _(we're using a single Docker image here)_.

 1. Build the Docker image with build-args:

   - `GITHUB_NPM_TOKEN`: the GitHub token to access private npm packages (used for a custom ESLint config).